MAZterXP/testwolf/README.md

    If you use the "nomain" command-line parameter, you can force the wolfdosmpu EXE to load regardless of available main memory.
 THIS IS AN EXPERIMENTAL FEATURE, and you risk all sorts of unexpected behavior, such as trigerring the mythical id Software copy protection code that erases your hard drive if you don't have a registered copy of v1.1.
 Don't say I didn't warn you.
 (Seriously, however, expect the game to exhibit weird problems like showing incorrect wall graphics and crashing when starting or loading a game.)

-7. __Note on savegames__: Beginning with version 1.48, wolfdosmpu is now backwards-compatible with savegames from the original WOLF3D.EXE (v1.4 only) and SPEAR.EXE!
+7. __Note on savegames__: Beginning with version 1.48, wolfdosmpu is now backwards-compatible with savegames from the vanilla WOLF3D.EXE (v1.4 only) and SPEAR.EXE!
 See the FAQ below for details.

 Bring "M" on!
 -------------